Parker2127/Parker2127/README.md

 My passion lies in prompt engineering and shaping the behavior of Large Language Models (LLMs).
 I have hands-on experience developing and refining prompts for conversational AI, leveraging my background in React and JavaScript to understand the user-facing implications of model responses.

 I am currently expanding my skill set to include C# and .NET to build robust, full-stack AI applications.
 My approach combines technical proficiency with a deep appreciation for linguistic nuance, ensuring that AI interactions are not just functional, but also intuitive and effective.

-And yes, I've even created a special **Git and SSH** repo, because let's be real, who *hasn't* wrestled with those two? 🥋 It's my personal "never again" zone, designed to save future me (and maybe you!) from those head-scratching moments.

 ---

 ### 🏆 Certifications